Abstract Preparation Guide

 Background and Rationale

 Provide some background and a rationale for the study.
-What does your reader need before they can understand why you performed this scholarship/creative activity?
+What does your reader need to know before they can understand why you performed this scholarship/creative activity?
 Set the stage for further information on the topic.

 Provide methods for how you accomplished your goals.
 How did you perform the study?
 What methods did you use to achieve your results?
 Check that your methods match the upcoming results.